 Fill the water reservoir about halfway full with clean, warm water.

-Then add the rubbing alcohol and Lysol concentrate.
+Then add the rubbing alcohol and Lysol Laundry Sanitizer.

 Note: Some carpet cleaning machine manufacturers warn against using anything other than their own special cleaning solution in their machines.
-Just something to be aware of (but I will say that I’ve personally used homemade cleaning solutions in many different carpet cleaners and spot machines without any problems!)
+Just something to be aware of (but I will say that Iโve personally used homemade cleaning solutions in many different carpet cleaners and spot machines without any problems!
+Also, I originally used Lysol concentrate in this recipe, but it isnโt available now.
+The Lysol Laundry Sanitizer works wonderfully, and you can even get different scents.)

 - Laundry detergent is highly concentrated, making it difficult to rinse out of carpet.